Mick2nd/Notes-Import/README.md

  1. `>>>`Gui.main()

 ### Simplified Method
-Simply invoke the startup script (Linux or Windows Powershell)
+Simply invoke the startup script (Linux or Windows Powershell) from inside the installation folder.

 The GUI is more or less self-explanatory and shows tool tips on the controls.